 If you are propagating Rubber plants in a larger number, leaf node cutting is the best alternative.

-With leaf node cutting, you can make many cuttings to get more baby Rubber plants.
+You can make many cuttings with leaf node cutting to get more baby Rubber plants.

 Once you decide on the cutting you want, make a sharp cut with sharp and sterilized shears.
-Cut the stem at an angle of 45-degree.
+Cut the stem at an angle of 45 degrees.

 Be careful, as the sap will come out oozing from the cut.
 Use some paper towels to stop the sap in your new branch.

 For the branch oozing sap in your original plant, take a pinch of soil from its pot and place it in the cut.
 This will stop the plant from bleeding.

 Once you have the cutting, you need to prepare it slightly.
 For example, remove the leaves from the bottom part of the stem for a stem cutting.

 It would be best to expose the stem while keeping 2-3 leaves at the tip of the cutting.

 You don’t have to do much for the leaf node cutting.

 Ensure the leaf is healthy to ensure it provides necessary functions like photosynthesis and gaseous exchange.